ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 Initialize App Launch SDK

 ```
-AppLaunch.sharedInstance.initialize(region: .US_SOUTH_STAGING, appId: "your AppLaunch appGUID", clientSecret: "your AppLaunch client secret", config: AppLaunchConfig, user: AppLaunchUser, completionHandler: AppLaunchCompletionHandler)
+AppLaunch.sharedInstance.initialize(region: .US_SOUTH, appId: "your AppLaunch appGUID", clientSecret: "your AppLaunch client secret", config: AppLaunchConfig, user: AppLaunchUser, completionHandler: AppLaunchCompletionHandler)
 ```

 ### Get features and its properties

-* Use the ```AppLaunch.sharedInstance.hasFeatureWith(code: "feature code")``` to check if the feature is enabled for the app.
+* Use the ```AppLaunch.sharedInstance.isFeatureEnabled(featureCode: "feature code")``` to check if the feature is enabled for the app.

-* Use the ```AppLaunch.sharedInstance.getPropertyValueFor(featureWithCode: "feature code", propertyWithCode: "property code")``` to get the value of the particular property in a feature.
+* Use the ```AppLaunch.sharedInstance.getPropertyofFeature(featureCode: "feature code", propertyCode: "property code")``` to get the value of the particular property in a feature.

 ### Metrics

 To send metrics to the server use the ```AppLaunch.sharedInstance.sendMetricsWith()``` api.
 This sends the metrics information to the server.

 ```
-AppLaunch.sharedInstance.sendMetricsWith(code: "metric code")
+AppLaunch.sharedInstance.sendMetrics(code: ["metricCodes"])
 ```

 ### Destroy